DavidBert/OMDI_JO2024/Introduction_git.md

    git config --global user.email "your.email@example.com"
    ```

-### GitHub
+### GitLab
+We will use GitLab as our remote repository for this project.
+A GitLab server is already hosted at INSA, you can access it at https://gitlab-ens.insa-toulouse.fr/ (you need to be connected to the INSA VPN to access it).

-1. If you don't have a GitHub account, go to https://github.com and sign up for a free account.
+Verify that you do have a GitLab account.
-2. After signing up, log in to your GitHub account.

 ### Remote repository
 (Just one person in the group should do this and invite others to collaborate)

-1. Log in to GitHub.
+1. Log in to GitLab.
-2. Click the '+' icon in the top right corner and select "New repository".
+2. Click the create a project button.
 3. Name your repository (e.g., "flask-git-demo").
-4. Choose to make it public or private.
+4. Choose to make it public.
 5. Initialize the repository with a README file.
-6. Click "Create repository".
+6. Click "Create project".
 7. To invite collaborators:
    - Go to your repository's page.
-   - Click on "Settings" > "Manage access".
-   - Click "Invite a collaborator" and enter their GitHub username or email.
+   - On the left menu, click on "Members" and invite the other members of the group.
+   - Give them the "Developer" role.

 ### Local repository